Brethren, I do not regard myself as having laid hold of it yet; but this is my one aim:

 January 5, 2009

-hear such things, several questions come to mind: By what standard are these people so smart?
+nation through crisis are smart people .
+I ask: By what standard are these people so smart?
 What does

 being smart actually mean?
-Have their so-called “smarts” actually produced something of value?
+Have their so-called smarts actually produced something of value?
 What

 makes them so smart?
-Just because many see these leaders as smart, does that truly mean they
+Just because many see these leaders as smart, does this truly mean they are smart?

 If you listen carefully to those who speak of this smart group, you will discern some of the criteria upon

 which such statements are made.
-When I listen, what I hear is that they are smart because they speak
+Supposedly, they are smart because they speak eloquently, or they

-Consequently, as the thinking goes, the new president of the US is a smart man because he speaks
+Consequently, as the thinking goes, the incoming president of the US is a smart man because he speaks

-some say dumb ) because he does not speak so eloquently, and yet, he too went to a prestigious school.
+say dumb ) because he does not speak so eloquently, and yet, he too went to a prestigious school.
+Of

 more debt as a smart move.
 The president before the current one was a pretty smart guy too, for he was

 a Rhodes Scholar.
-But, if my memory is correct, he was also the president who was brought before
+But, if memory serves, he was also the one brought before Congress for impeachment

 senator.
-After all, she is really smart because she has a name, knows how to raise money and has a lot of
+After all, she is really smart because she has a name, knows how to raise money, and has lots of

 money, and, by the way, raised a family.
 Mmm; wasn't there another name in the news during the